gavinworkman/SecondBrain/Draft 1.md

 - Highlight Steffen et al.’s large-scale analysis of young female football players.

+_One specific study that proved to be very helpful in comparing the field types through the lens of soccer was Steffen et al.'s large-scale analysis of young female football players in Europe._

 #### C. **Injury Data from Other Sports**

 - Insights from Hagel’s study on Canadian football.